1. Introduction

 function DynamicRange( high, low) { return Math. log2( high) - Math. log2( low); }

-In Standard Dynamic Range (SDR), the media white (the color of a normal white background, or of white text on a dark background) is the lightest possible color.
+Media white, also called HDR Reference White, is the color of a normal white background, or of white text on a dark background.
+It can be comfortably viewed, over the whole screen.

 In High Dynamic Range (HDR), brighter colors than media white can be displayed.
-For example, if media white on an HDR display is set to around 200 cd/m² it might be possible to display highlights at 1000 cd/m².
+For example, if media white on an HDR display is set to 203 cd/m² it might be possible to display small highlights at 1000 cd/m².
 Typically, the brightest colors can only be displayed on a small part of the display, and for a limited time.
 This is because of energy usage and heating considerations.

 2.2.
 Introducing Headroom